Cool-Engr/MERN-AUTHENTICATION/README.md

 This repository is scanned with snyk and code scanning from github for vulnerabilities.
 Do not use this code blindly, audit it first.

-## :information_source: How to ?

-- Use emails for authentication instead of usernames: <https://github.com/flaviuse/mern-authentication/issues/7>

-- I added a dependency but my docker container does not found it: <https://medium.com/@semur.nabiev/how-to-make-docker-compose-volumes-ignore-the-node-modules-directory-99f9ec224561> (either install the dependency in the container with the cli or reset the volume).

 ## API

 ### POST /user/register